WHERE IT ALL BEGAN...

 Following Billy’s untimely death in 1977 at the age of 50, Breda continued his work until the return to Rosslare of the couple’s son, Bill.
 During the intervening 10 years, Breda was in charge of seeing to the needs not only of the hotel, guests and 140 staff, but also her seven children, Mary, Anne, Liz, Kate, Bill, Vonnie and John Paul.
 Breda initiated the development of many of the hotel’s facilities, including the indoor tennis courts, and she upgraded the bedrooms and expanded the kitchens.
 One of her most outstanding achievements has been building up the collection of fine art, which has become one of the most striking aspects of the hotel.
 An evident feature of her management style has always been her genuine concern for the welfare of the hotel staff and their families.

 Bill Kelly, the fourth generation Kelly to run the hotel and the third named William J., is known as Bill.
 He returned to Kelly’s on completion of his training at Switzerland’s famous hotel school in Lausanne, where he met his wife-to-be Isabelle Avril, daughter of leading French wine-maker Paul Avril, from Chateauneuf-du-Pape.
 Bill and Isabelle took over the running of Kelly’s Hotel in 1987 with the management team and have overseen a range of developments at the hotel, including the development of the Aqua Club Leisure Centre, La Marine Bar/Restaurant, the modernisation of all bedrooms (enlarged and refurbished), the addition of 30 rooms, redevelopment of all ground floor areas, of Gardens, Children’s area, Reception/Gallery and the creation of the SEASPA.
-Bill and Isabelle have six daughters – Laura, Clara, Eva, Anna, Faye & Grace.
+Bill and Isabelle have six daughters – Laura, Clara, Eva, Anna, Faye and Grace.

 Laura Kelly, the fifth generation Kelly, returned in February 2014 to take the helm beside her father Bill and grandmother Breda Kelly.
 The eldest daughter of Bill and Isabelle Kelly, Laura, joined the management and staff of Kelly’s when it reopened on Valentine’s Day, Friday 14th February 2014.
 Laura has gained vast experience in the business and tourism sector through her studies in UCD and later in the Hotel Management School of Switzerland.
 After completing her degree in Commerce and Italian, Laura could not ignore her passion for the Hotel industry.
 Like her ancestors before, she decided to further her education by applying to the renowned Ecole Hôtelière de Lausanne.
 Travelling to many parts of the world, Laura has gained invaluable work experience in Singapore, New York, London, and recently with Club Med in Turkey and Morocco.
 Laura hopes her knowledge will add a new dimension to this already popular resort hotel in the South East.
-Laura married Richard Whitty, a Restaurateur, in 2021 and have two children, Kate and Sophie.
+Laura married Richard Whitty, a Restaurateur, in 2021 and have three children, Kate, Sophie and Bill.